scifisatan/GalliMapsinReact/README.md

 Would be fun to have a Galli Maps React Library (might be library agnostic as well) for easier implementation and adoption

 dumb idea i gave up

+i could not load the galli map script dynamically so initially i set it in index.html directly.

+now i cannot initialize galli maps plugin object because it gives not defined error.

+there might be other work around. or galli maps has to give me their backend access to make it happen.

+either way good try, learned about react project architecture, custom hooks, useContext and all.

+setting this repo public for someone to iterate and improve.